mikeizbicki/cmc-csci143/week_02/README.md

             1. [gunicorn webserver](https://gunicorn.org/)
                 1. Converts a WSGI application into an actual web service that people can connect to
                 1. Handles multiple requests simultaneously and in parallel (using the `fork` syscall)
-                1. Much more efficient than flask's built-in webserver
+                1. Much more efficient than flask's built-in web server
             1. pg_bouncer + postgresql database
                 1. Extremely complicated
                 1. Most of this class will be focused on the database